BioPhoton/Reactive-Architecture-and-UX-Patterns_Angular/README.md

 With that in mind, we will start to work on our first patterns.

 Exercises we will master are:
-- State derivation and update behaviour
+- Combining streams
   - Overview of combination the operators
+  - Deriving state from HTTP calls
-  - HTTP fetching and with `forkJoin`
+  - Prevent over fetching with simple Http Caching
-  - Avoid over-fetching by introducing state into the Http service
-  - Continuously deriving state with `combineLatest`
-  - Reduce computations and understand data normalization
+  - Editing and user-controlled  opt-In updates
-  - Opt-In Updates and `withLatestFrom`
+  - Optimize View updates and  Performance
+  - Comparison of the combination patterns
 -  Reactive State-Management
   - State aggregation
-  - State selection
-  - Architecture Patterns
+  - Model vs ViewModel
+  - Sharing state and instances
+  - Lazy-ness and component initialization
+  - Immutability and gotchas in operators
-- Higher-Order Observables
+- Higher-Order Operators
   - Overview of the different flattening strategies (merge, concat, exhaust, switch)
   - Usage in the user Interface
   - Usage in business logic or data layer interaction like effects/epic of REDUX
-- Error-Handling
+- Resilience and Error-Handling
+  - HTTP error handling
   - In-depth understanding of error handling
   - How to encapsulate error-prone code
+  - Offline caching and polling with exponential backoff
   - Comparison of the different retry & repeat mechanisms